 The pools of blood that lie on the placenta surface or sometimes inside the placenta are known as placental lakes, and an ultrasound test can be used to locate these bleeds.
-During scans, they can be seen as a black mass on the front wall of the womb above the baby.
+During placental lakes ultrasound, they can be seen as a black mass on the front wall of the womb above the baby.
 Most women notice placental lakes in the third trimester, or before, when the ultrasound is carried out.
 They can be worried about its outcome.
 Fortunately, neither your pregnancy nor your baby will be affected in any way.

 Are Placental Lakes Something Serious?

 Placental lakes often do not lead to any kind of serious complications, but it is prudent to seek medical advice and keep your doctor informed.
 It is found that women with thick placentas are prone to developing placental lakes.
 The doctor will keep an eye on the baby’s development in case of placental lakes in the second trimester, since it can lead to a less-than-average fetus size.

 However, if the placental lake covers more than 10% of the placenta and seems abnormally large, there is a minimal risk of placenta accreta.
-In this case, the doctor will ask for an ultrasound to be done, especially if there are multiple, large placental lakes.
+In this case, the doctor will ask for an ultrasound to be done, especially if there are multiple placental lakes seen that are large.
 If the mother-to-be has had a uterine surgery in the past, or if the placental lake is abnormally close to the cervical os, it will need further diagnosis.
 The ultrasound will clear all doubts about its occurrence.

 Women often think that placental lakes can lead to hemorrhage during childbirth, but this isn’t true.
 Most women have risk-free pregnancies, and their babies are born healthy, despite having placental lakes.

 What Causes Placental Lakes?

 Currently, no perceivable causes of placental lakes have been identified.
 Since we are unaware of the causes yet, there is little that can be done to prevent them from occurring.
 Any worries about smoking, or other habits increasing the chances of placental lakes, could be misplaced till the time the right causes are identified.